mravanini/mammography-workshop/README.md

     ```
 * Deleting SageMaker notebook
     1. Go to CloudFormation and delete **sagemaker-mammography-workshop** stack

+* Deleting the SageMaker endpoint
+    1. Go to the SageMaker console, navigate to the endpoint.
+Delete the endpoint created during the lab.

 ## 9 - Reference Links
 * AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html